-100 Several regional reanalysis studies exist, but obtaining information about the services delivering this data can be challenging.
+95 Several regional reanalysis studies exist, but obtaining information about the services delivering this data can be challenging.

 Copernicus Marine Services offers an operational service for reanalysis produced by all its regional systems, updated at least annually.
 However, additional services are also available.
 In this context, the Ocean Prediction DCC Atlas will be instrumental in providing detailed and structured information on these systems.
-There are several regional reanalysis studies, but it is not easy to map the services delivering this information.
-Copernicus Marine Services has an operational service delivery for the 105 reanalysis produced by all its regional systems and updated at least on a yearly basis.

 While the regional forecasting systems primarily focus on physical parameters such as temperature, salinity, currents, and sea level, some also include wave and sea ice components to provide comprehensive information about the ocean's physical characteristics.

-It is important to clarify that most regional systems forecast sea level, also referred to as Sea Surface Height.
-This represents

-- 110 the distance between the ocean surface and a reference mean sea level.
-This reference mean sea level depends, at each individual grid point, on the model domain and its physics (barotropic vs. baroclinic, consideration of tides, wind parameterization, etc.), as well as on the physics and characteristics of the parent model.
-This should be considered when comparing model data with observations (e.g. tide gauge data usually referred to national or local datums) or other models (e.g., regional versus coastal models).
-Additionally, approximations made by the models and their parameterization, and data - 115 assimilation schemes can impact the accuracy of this information."
-It is important to clarify that most of the regional systems forecast the Sea Level, also called Sea Surface Height.
-This is the distance between the ocean surface and a reference level, which is typically for these models the geoid.
-Different models can have a different datum associated to their Sea Level due, for example, to different physics in the global model they are nested in.
-This needs to be taken into consideration when intercomparing model data to observations and or to other models (e.g. regional vs. coastal).
-Moreover, it's worth taking into - 120 account that the approximations done by the models and data assimilation schemes can have an impact on the accuracy of this information.

-Except for the Copernicus Marine Service, most regional systems do not deliver information on biogeochemistry and biology.
-These models are computationally very expensive due to the high number of variables and processes they take into account, preventing them from providing in most cases the level of details and accuracy that users require.
-However, despite these

-125 limitations, there is a growing recognition of the importance of monitoring and understanding biogeochemical variables in the ocean as confirmed by the steady increase in the demand for the biogeochemical products at Copernicus Marine Services.
-Formatted: Font: Times New Roman, 10 pt, Not Italic, Font color: Auto, Border: : (No border), Pattern: Clear
+- It is important to clarify that most regional systems forecast sea level, also referred to as Sea Surface Height.
+This represents the distance between the ocean surface and a reference mean sea level.
+This reference mean sea level depends, at each individual grid point, on the model domain and its physics (barotropic vs. baroclinic, consideration of tides, wind parameterization, etc), as well as on the physics and characteristics of the parent model.
+This should be considered when - 105 comparing model data with observations (e.g. tide gauge data usually referred to national or local datums) or other models (e.g., regional versus coastal models).
+Additionally, approximations made by the models and their parameterization, and data assimilation schemes can impact the accuracy of this information."Except for the Copernicus Marine Service, most regional systems do not deliver information on biogeochemistry and biology.
+These models are computationally very expensive due to the high number of variables and processes they take into account, preventing them from providing in most cases the level of - 110 details and accuracy that users require.
+However, despite these limitations, there is a growing recognition of the importance of monitoring and understanding biogeochemical variables in the ocean as confirmed by the steady increase in the demand for the biogeochemical products at Copernicus Marine Services.
 Additional regional systems, i.e. the Indian INDOFOS and Australia, are currently developing a biogeochemical model that will be coupled to their systems.